postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 > You must have either [the Super Admin role or the API Network Manager role](/docs/administration/managing-your-team/managing-your-team/#managing-team-roles) to assign this role to a user.

+To assign the API Network Manager role, do the following:

 1. On the Team Settings page, select **Members and groups**.
 1. Select the user you want to assign the API Network Manager role to.
 1. In the **Roles** dropdown list next to their name, select **API Network Manager**, then select **Update Roles**.
 For more information about assigning team roles to individual users, see [Managing roles](/docs/administration/managing-your-team/managing-your-team/#managing-team-roles).